 Companies can increase the acceptance of their products or services through mobile apps.
-This article describes how developers create a feature-rich and user-friendly mobile app.
+This article describes how developers create a feature-rich and user-friendly Mobile App Development.

 Building a mobile application for any business worth takes time.
 The first step to building a successful product is doing some planning.
 To make your app, you may design and build it within an integrated development environment, which could take as little as half a day’s work.
-Alternately, you can go through a more detailed up-front design process.
+Alternatively, you could go through a more detailed up-front design process.